oclipa/reactjs-cheat-sheet/README.md

 export default authContext;
 ```

-Then, in the parent component, the components (or parents of the components) that need to receive the context are wrapped in a `<AuthContext.Provider />` tag,  in the `render()` method:
+Then, in the parent component, the components (or parents of the components) that need to receive the context are wrapped in a `<AuthContext.Provider />` element,  in the `render()` method:

 *App.js*